Learnware-LAMDA/Learnware/docs/start/quick.rst

 Auto Workflow Example
 ============================

-The ``Learnware Market`` also offers an automated workflow example.
+The ``Learnware`` also offers automated workflow examples.
 This includes preparing learnwares, uploading and deleting learnwares from the market, and searching for learnwares using both semantic and statistical specifications.
-To experience the basic workflow of the Learnware Market, users can run [workflow code link].
+To experience the basic workflow of the Learnware Market, please refer to `Learnware Examples <https://github.com/Learnware-LAMDA/Learnware/tree/main/examples>`_.